Best Refurbished Phones Android Central 2021

-As much as we love playing with and testing the latest and greatest phones here at AC, there is something we can universally agree on that we aren't fans of — paying full price for flagship devices.
-If you're in the market for a quality Android phone but don't want to spend a thousand dollars, refurbished models offer a great experience at a fraction of what you'd typically spend.
+As much as we love playing with and testing the latest and greatest phones here at AC, there is something we can universally agree on that we aren't fans of — paying full price for the best Android phones.
+If you're in the market for a quality Android phone but don't want to spend a thousand dollars, you can grab one of the best refurbished phones as these offer a great experience at a fraction of what you'd typically spend.
 Here are our favorite options!

 - Still a stunner: Google Pixel 3a